Food hygiene ratings scheme

 The business is issued with a window sticker showing the rating that has been awarded following the inspection.
 Currently in England there is no obligation to display the sticker.

-The ratings for individual businesses can be found on the Food Standards Agency website.
+You can find the ratings for individual businesses on the Food Standards Agency website.
+You will need the business name and address.